Frequently Asked Questions

 - B2B SaaS companies with complex cross-team revenue workflows

-- Banks and credit unions where cross-system gaps create operational and regulatory exposure
+- banks and credit unions where cross-system gaps create operational and regulatory exposure

-- Insurance carriers where handoff failures slow claims, underwriting, renewals, and escalations
+- insurance carriers where handoff failures slow claims, underwriting, renewals, and escalations

-- Organizations deploying AI agents that need a validated workflow map before those agents go live
+- organizations deploying AI agents that need a validated workflow map before those agents go live

 Graphio discovers a workflow by finding repeatable chains of related events across historical data.